boutproject/BOUT-dev/manual/sphinx/user_docs/bout_options.rst

 Special symbols in Option names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If option names contain symbols such as ``+`` or ``-`` then these symbols need
+If option names start with numbers or ``.`` or contain symbols such as
-to be escaped in expressions or they will be treated as arithmetic
+``+`` and ``-`` then these symbols need to be escaped in expressions
-operators like addition or subtraction.
+or they will be treated as arithmetic operators like addition or
+subtraction.
 To escape a single character
 ``\`` (backslash) can be used, for example ``plasma\-density * 10``
 would read the option ``plasma-density`` and multiply it
 by 10 e.g